takimul/tailus-feedus/README.md

 - **Enhanced Feedback Mechanism**: Incorporated real-time notifications to guide users during interactions.
 - **Aesthetic Enhancements**: Added a professional-looking footer to improve the overall visual appeal of the application.
 - **Security Enhancements**: Ensured data security by using environment variables and best practices for authentication.
+- **Cart Functionality**:
+  - Users can now add their favorite recipes to a cart.
+  - If the user is not logged in, the cart is saved locally, ensuring the data remains available even if the page is refreshed.
+  - If a user adds the same recipe multiple times, the quantity increases instead of duplicating the item in the cart.
+  - Users can also remove individual items or clear the entire cart.

 ---